Squanto: Massasoit's demand for Tisquantum

 Captain Standish and his men eventually did go to the Massachuset and returned with a "good store of Trade".
 On their return, they saw that Massasoit was there and he was displaying his anger against Tisquantum.
 Bradford did his best to appease him, and he eventually departed.
 Not long afterward, however, he sent a messenger demanding that Tisquantum be put to death.
-Bradford responded that although Tisquantum "deserved to die both in respect of him [Massasoit] and us", but said that Tisquantum was too useful to the settlers because otherwise, he had no one to translate.
+Bradford responded that although Tisquantum "deserved to die both in respect of him [Massasoit] and us", Tisquantum was too useful to the settlers because otherwise, he had no one to translate.
 Not long afterward, the same messenger returned, this time with "divers others", demanding Tisquantum.
 They argued that Tisquantum being a subject of Massasoit, was subject, pursuant to the first article of the Peace Treaty, to the sachem's demand, in effect, rendition.
 They further argued that if Bradford would not produce pursuant to the Treaty, Massasoit had sent many beavers' skins to induce his consent.
 Finally, if Bradford still would not release him to them, the messenger had brought Massasoit's own knife by which Bradford himself could cut off Tisquantum's head and hands to be returned with the messenger.
 Bradford avoided the question of Massasoit's right under the treaty (Note: The first two numbered items of the treaty as it was printed in Mourt's Relation provided: "1.
 That neither he nor any of his should injure or doe hurt to any of our people.
 2. And if any of his did hurt to any of ours, he should send the offender, that we might punish him."
 As printed the terms do not seem reciprocal, but Massasoit apparently thought they were.
 Neither Bradford in his answer to the messenger, nor Bradford or Winslow in their history of this event denies that the treaty entitled Massasoit to the return of Tisquantum.) but refused the beaver pelts saying that "It was not the manner of the English to sell men's lives at a price ..."
 The governor called Tisquantum (who had promised not to flee), who denied the charges and ascribed them to Hobomok's desire for his downfall.
 He nonetheless offered to abide by Bradford's decision.
 Bradford was "ready to deliver him into the hands of his Executioners" but at that instance, a boat passed before the town in the harbor.
 Fearing that it might be the French, Bradford said he had to first identify the ship before dealing with the demand.
 The messenger and his companions, however, "mad with rage, and impatient at delay" left "in great heat".